wolfgunblood/send-form/README.md

 Created the contact.html as my frontend of the applicaation.

-Created the add.js and main.js as my backendend of the application.\n Divided the add.js in three parts
+Created the add.js and main.js as my backendend of the application.

+Divided the add.js in three parts
 First Sending email using nodemailer
 Second Sending SMS using nomex